rouvinerh/SecJournal/website-security/disclosed-bugs/accepted/algolia-api.md

 {% embed url="https://www.algolia.com/" %}

+I found it rather odd that this site had this in use, so I looked into it out of curiosity.
 Further enumeration using browser inspector tools shows that each keystroke typed in the search bar sent a request to an external domain.

 ![](../../../.gitbook/assets/algolia-api-image-1.png)

 The external domain was `https://APPID-dsn.algolia.net`, and it included 2 parameters, namely the `x-algolia-api-key` and `x-algolia-application-id`.

-I was curious about whether this `api-key` parameter was sensitive, so I read up on the Algolia documentation.
+The next question was whether this `api-key` parameter was meant to be exposed, so I read up on the Algolia documentation.
 It states that the keys are safe to expose provided they are set to **SEARCH-ONLY**.
-There is another admin API key which must be kept secret.
+There is another **Admin API key** which must be kept secret.

 ![](../../../.gitbook/assets/algolia-api-image-2.png)

 {% embed url="https://www.algolia.com/doc/guides/security/api-keys/" %}

-Naturally, I wanted to enumerate if the API was configured properly.
+I wanted to check the permissions of this key.
 Visiting `https://APPID-dsn.algolia.net/1/keys/APIKEY?x-algolia-application-id=APPID&x-algolia-api-key=APIKEY` will return the permissions of the key.
-The output from `curl` returned excessive permissions for this publicly exposed API key:
+The output from `curl` confirmed that excessive permissions were granted for this publicly exposed API key, and that it was the **Admin** key.

 ![](../../../.gitbook/assets/algolia-api-image-3.png)

-This confirms that the admin API key was being use.
 These administrative permissions are dangerous and can be abused by attackers:

 * `listIndexes` can cause information disclosure.
 * `editSettings` can be used to update indexes with Javascript, allowing for Stored XSS.